react-cosmos/react-cosmos/README.md

 A tool for ambitious UI developers.

-- **Laser focus.** Isolate the components you're working on and iterate quickly.
-Works for both UI primitives and entire app sections.
-Running your whole app on every change is slowing you down!
+- **Visual TDD.** Develop one component at a time.
+Isolate the UI you&apos;re working on and iterate quickly.
+Reloading your whole app on every change is slowing you down!
-- **Component library.** From blank states to normal states to edge cases, define component states to come back to.
-Your component library helps you stay organized and makes a great foundation of _test cases_.
+- **Component library.** From blank states to edge cases, define component states to come back to.
+Your component library keeps you organized and provides a solid foundation of test cases.
-- **Long term design.** Keeping your components decoupled leads to reusable code, a robust architecture, and saves you from having to rewrite your UI every two years.
+- **Open platform.** React Cosmos can be used in powerful ways.
+Snapshot and visual regression tests are possible, as well as custom integrations tailored to your needs.

 ---